walkercraig/walkercraig/_posts/2020/2020-09-04-brian-urlacher-posts-on-social-media.md

 ---
 layout: post
 tag: [ Read ]
-title: For the Love of God, Vote NO on the Illinois "Fair" Tax Amendment
+title: Brian Urlacher Posts on Social Media and the Wide World of Sports Pulls Out Their Hair
 ---

 Not even Hall of Fame linebackers are given the benefit of the doubt for innocuous social media posts and Craig laughs at sports organizational nonsense.